blueglueau/entrust/README.md

 ## Installation

-1) In order to install Laravel Entrust, just add the following to your composer.json.
+### Repository alias

+To make the replacement of `zizaco/entrust` easy for Laravel 6 (and above) it is recommended you add a *repository alia*s to this (or your forked) repository.
+This allows your existing codebase to continue to work without any additional changes (_no namespace or package differences_).

-Add a repository alias to this repository
+Add a repository alias to your composer.json file.

 ```json
    "repositories": [
         {